 - The traditional MA in Biology provides a bridge program for students desiring coursework at the graduate level to prepare them for more competitive professional school entrance or for advancement in the workplace.
 Coursework in the traditional MA in Biology can be selected from a variety of dual-listed electives to allow focusing of study as needed.
 The use of dual-listed courses (upper level courses in undergraduate biology offered with differentiated learning at the 500-level to graduate students) allows maximum efficiency in programming without any detriment to the undergraduate student population.

-- The MA in Biology, Zoo Science option (COMING SOON) is specific for professionals in animal management fields holding 4-year degrees from accredited institutions of higher education who wish to extend their education at the graduate level.
+- The MA in Biology, Zoo Science option is specifically for professionals in animal management fields holding 4-year degrees from accredited institutions of higher education who wish to extend their education at the graduate level.
 The designated 30 credit hours of coursework required is specific to the challenges within animal management fields and will be offered in an online format to facilitate program completion across the nation.

 - The traditional MS in Biology features 14 credit hours of graded biology coursework, the option for independent study, and a traditional thesis.